Golden Gate Cemetery (San Francisco)

-Golden Gate Cemetery, also called the City Cemetery, and Potter's Field, was a burial ground with 29,000 remains, active between 1870 to approximately 1909 and was located in San Francisco, California.
+Golden Gate Cemetery, also called the City Cemetery, and Potter's Field, was a burial ground with 29,000 remains, active between 1870 and approximately 1909 and was located in San Francisco, California.
 The site of this former cemetery is now Lincoln Park and the Legion of Honor museum.

 History

 The Golden Gate Cemetery was roughly 200 acres in size, bound by Clement Street, 33rd Avenue, and 48th Avenue.
-With the founding of the cemetery in 1870, a significant number of burials had been moved from the earlier established Yerba Buena Cemetery to Golden Gate Cemetery, some estimates are at 3000 remains.
+A large number of graves had been transferred from the earlier built Yerba Buena Cemetery to Golden Gate Cemetery with the establishment of the cemetery in 1870; some estimates place the quantity at 3000 remains.

 Burials in the 19th-century were not always safe, and as urban graveyards such as Golden Gate Cemetery were running out of space so they had stopped using coffins, and bodies were placed directly into the sandy soil.
 It was not uncommon to hear reports of body parts found near the cemetery or in mausoleums during this era.
 Chinese mourners would leave food offerings for the dead at the cemetery, which in turn brought "hungry vagrants".